The Techno blog

 Key Takeaways

-• The balance between automated capabilities and human expertise strengthens service continuity.
+• the complementarity between automated capabilities and human expertise strengthens service continuity

 Sources